Updated March 6, 2020

 Disneyland parades and fireworks are more popular than ever.
 Grabbing a spot can sometimes be stressful.

 2. Watch the second parade if there is one available.
 I know it’s late, but if you take your long afternoon nap, hopefully kids will still be awake.
 1/4 of the people are there for the later parade.

 3. Set up in time for the parade with all the people who get there early and then rotate someone watching your blanket.
-My husband took the kids on a few rides while I stayed at the blanket.
-He did the same when I took the kids to find food.
+My husband often takes the kids on a few rides while I stay at the blanket.
+He does the same when I took the kids to find food.
 I actually LOVE the chore of watching the blanket.
 It’s quiet and I have a moment to myself!